Frequently Asked Questions

 The cohort PoP is calculated by taking the average of the student PoP scores.

 Thank you for your interest in our model and the exciting promise it offers!
-Unfortunately, the ATI Pulse model, its methodology and its underlying analytical techniques are proprietary and may not be distributed.
+Unfortunately, the ATI Pulse model, its methodologies, and its underlying analytical techniques are proprietary and may not be distributed.

-20. Can my students see their ATI Pulse predictions?
+21. Can students see their ATI Pulse predictions?

 Yes, your students can see their ATI Pulse predictions by inputting their cohort CDN Product ID code, which will trigger ATI Pulse to become active.
 Please note that a CDN code must be used for ATI Pulse to function properly.
 The utilization of individual Product ID codes that are not associated with the cohort CDN Product ID code could cause data gaps and errors in Pulse.